Particular/docs.particular.net/nservicebus/messaging/messages-events-commands.md

 title: Messages, Events and Commands
 summary: What are Messages, Events and Commands and how to define them.
 tags:
  - Unobtrusive
+ - Conventions
+related:
+ - nservicebus/messaging/conventions
+ - nservicebus/messaging/unobtrusive-mode
 redirects:
  - nservicebus/introducing-ievent-and-icommand
  - nservicebus/messaging/introducing-ievent-and-icommand
  - nservicebus/how-do-i-define-a-message
  - nservicebus/define-a-message
  - nservicebus/messaging/how-do-i-define-a-message
  - nservicebus/definingmessagesas-and-definingeventsas-when-starting-endpoint
  - nservicebus/messaging/definingmessagesas-and-definingeventsas
-- nservicebus/how-do-i-centralize-all-unobtrusive-declarations
-- nservicebus/invalidoperationexception-in-unobtrusive-mode
  - nservicebus/messaging/invalidoperationexception-in-unobtrusive-mode
 ---

 A *Message* is the unit of communication for NServiceBus.
 There are two sub-types of messages that capture more of the intent and help NServiceBus enforce messaging best practices.
 This enforcement is enabled by default unless disabled in [configuration](best-practice-enforcement.md).